rogerbinns/apsw/doc/build.rst

 error codes etc. That brings coverage up to 99.6% of the code.

 A memory checker `Valgrind <http://valgrind.org>`_ is used while running the test suite.
-The test suite is run 150 times to makes any memory leaks or similar issues stand out.
+The test suite is run 150 times to make any memory leaks or similar issues stand out.
 A checking version of Python is also used.
 See `valgrind.sh
 <http://code.google.com/p/apsw/source/browse/tools/valgrind.sh>`_